Events and alarms

 State

-The state of the alarm indicates if someone has addressed the event.
+The state of the alarm indicates if someone has take care of the event.
 You can change the state of the alarm.
 Typically, you would change the state from New to In progress, and then later to On hold or Closed.

 Priority